-The annual nonresident tuition is reduced by 100% for graduate doctoral students who have advanced to candidacy, subject to the understanding that (a) a graduate doctoral student may receive the reduced nonresident tuition rate for a maximum of three years (nine regular quarters), and (b) any such student who continues to be enrolled or who re-enrolls after receiving the reduced tuition for three years will be charged the full nonresident tuition rate that is in effect at the time.
+The annual nonresident tuition is reduced by 100% for graduate doctoral students who have advanced to candidacy, subject to the understanding that (a) a graduate doctoral student may receive the reduced nonresident tuition rate for nine registered quarters and (b) any such student who continues to be enrolled or who re-enrolls after receiving the reduced tuition for the nine registered quarters will be charged the full nonresident tuition rate that is in effect at the time.
 This reduction applies whether or not the student has a GSR position and is effective the quarter after the date of advancement to candidacy.

-A student who advances to candidacy is classified as a P2 student and is eligible for different types of financial support including Graduate Division Fellowships, teaching assistantships, department fellowships, etc. A student may only be in this P2 status for three years (9 quarters) starting the quarter following the date of advancement.
-If the three years are up and the student remains in the graduate program, s/he then gets classified as a P3 student.
+As a P2 student, one is eligible for different types of financial support including Graduate Division Fellowships, teaching assistantships, department fellowships, etc. A student may only be in this P2 status for 9 registered quarters starting the quarter following the date of advancement.
+If the nine registered quarters are up and the student remains in the graduate program, s/he then gets classified as a P3 student.
 A P3 student becomes ineligible for most financial support including fellowships and teaching assistantships and will require special permission from the Graduate Division for any student appointments held.